 DO NOT DELAY IN MAKING THAT CALL!

+Such symptons are often associated with non-cancerous conditions such as an enlarged prostate, prostatitis (inflammation of the prostate) and urinary infection.
 If you are unlucky enough to have prostate cancer, your chances of a cure are vastly improved by early diagnosis and treatment.